genderkit/genderkit/_articles/finasteride.md

 You will have to take finasteride for three to six months before you will notice a difference.
 If you stop taking finasteride, your hair will return to normal within 9 to 12 months {% cite finasteride %}.

-Finasteride use has been linked to liver problems and depression {% cite seal:2007 --location 174 %}.
+Finasteride use has been linked to liver problems and depression {% cite seal:2007 -l 174 %}.
 It is not normally prescribed to anyone at risk of pregnancy due to potential effects on unborn children {% cite finasteride %}.

 Finasteride is only available in the UK with a prescription.